lmstock/studious-invention/ReadMe.txt

 =====> TO DO:

-	integrate die rolls js - is there a better way?
+	integrate die rolls js - is there a better way? new pages
+	new looting tables
 	Change "crafting" to "assembling"
+	salvage > city dump
+	id #s for bots

 	more ads
 		Cherry ad slots